 - This rise of quasi-political marketing to sell big-budget movies is a function of lesser filmmakers telling their audiences what to think rather than showing them how to feel.
 I have no a priori reservations against filmmaking as a political tool, but I do have problems with filmmakers corrupting their artistic processes and undercutting cinematic craftsmanship through reductive storytelling or pandering to the lowest common denominator.
 Whether this involves laughable environmentalist messaging from the likes of James Cameron, Darren Arronofsky, or Roland Emmerich, or cringe-worthy political monologues in Simbba or The Wandering Earth (2019), self-righteous screenwriting is perhaps the most condescending, manipulative form of visual storytelling, perhaps made most dishonest due to its focus-group tested, producer-driven motives.
 Few things in mainstream filmmaking are more hypocritical than corporate funded blockbusters with social justice overtones.

-- Unnecessary cutaways to audience members during musical numbers = This is a complaint almost exclusively limited to Bollywood song-numbers.
+Unnecessary cutaways to audience members during musical numbers = This is a complaint almost exclusively limited to Bollywood and South Indian musical song-numbers.
 I’m not sure when this trend started, exactly, though I hypothesize it is a relatively modern phenomenon.
 Regardless whether a song-and-dance sequence is diegetic or not, most contemporary Hindi set-pieces cut to unrelated characters (characters not involved in the singing or dancing, mind you) every couple minutes or so to… capture their reaction?
 Remind the audience they’re still in the movie?
 Something?
 I’m not sure what the point of interrupting the audiovisual flow of a musical number is because the films never seem to know, either!
-Stop doing this, filmmakers.

 - Texting & the Internet on Film = This phenomenon is best explained by Every Frame a Painting’s short film below, but to summarize, I find the depiction of most text messages, social media interfaces, and “screen-on-screen” action in movies and television problematic.
 I may elaborate on this in a future installment of Filmmaking Pet Peeves, but for now, let me say filmmakers must decide on a consistent yet versatile format for portraying a universal technique of human communication in visual storytelling.
 No one, save for perhaps the BBC’s Sherlock (2010-2017) and Ingrid Goes West (2017), has executed realistic yet also cinematic representations of the digital world on film.